Overview

 Israel’s information and communication technology (ICT) developments were initially fueled by geopolitical needs.
 Defense-related research and development (R&D) had a significant impact on the start of Israel’s industrial sector, the higher educational system in the areas of science and engineering, the research community, and the structure of the ICT industry work force.

 The government invested significant funding to develop defense-oriented equipment and capabilities.
 Demand for highly skilled workers, scientists, and engineers affected public resources allocated to universities and research institutions.
 However, not all investment in this area stem from the defense sector.
-Today, multinational companies account for a significant portion of the research spending in the Israeli industry.
-With more than 300 R&D centers in Israel, American companies constitute about 55% of all R&D centers in the country.
-Corporations such as Intel, IBM, Google, Cisco, Motorola, Philips, Apple, Microsoft, and many others have invested and set up research centers in Israel to take advantage of the local talent.
+As of 2025, Israel hosts over 400 R&D centers operated by multinational companies.
+American companies constitute about 55% of all R&D centers in the country.
+Corporations such as Intel, IBM, Google, Cisco, Motorola, Philips, Apple, Microsoft, NVIDIA and many others have invested and set up research centers in Israel to take advantage of the local talent.

 Leading Sub-Sectors